Enveryakubov/Enveryakubov/README.md

 My name is Enver.

 I am currently developing web applications with React.
 I started my professional journey with creating web sites on Django and Django RF.
 It was my initial full-stack experience.
-Then, I have discovered React and realized that it was something I was looking for.
-These days, I develop applications to do with banking and financial fields and spend some time on mastering Angular.
+These days, I develop webapps to do with banking and financial fields on React and spend some time on mastering Angular.

 ### My contacts